multiversx/mx-sdk-dapp/src/apiCalls/README.md

 });
 ```

+**Dependencies**:
-**Dependencies**: Uses `axiosInstance` for cross-window compatibility and includes guardian info in the response.
+- Uses `axiosInstance` from `apiCalls/utils/axiosInstance` for cross-window compatibility
+- Uses `getCleanApiAddress` from `apiCalls/utils/getCleanApiAddress`
+- Includes guardian info in the response via `withGuardianInfo=true` parameter

+**Note**: This function is exported from the account module index.ts.

 ### `account/getScamAddressData.ts`
 **Purpose**: Fetches scam information for a given address.